codecurious-bln/CC-website/CODE_OF_CONDUCT.md

-# Citizen Code of Conduct
+# Berlin Code of Conduct

 ## 1. Purpose